-Are you one of the 36 million Americans who suffer from migraine each year?
+Are you one of the 36 million Americans who suffer from migraines each year?
 If you are, or if you know someone who suffers from migraines, then you understand how debilitating they can be.
 A migraine is much more than just a bad headache.
 It is a collection of neurological symptoms that may include throbbing pain on one side of your head, neck pain or stiffness, nausea, vomiting and visual distortions called aura.
 The severity of migraine symptoms can make it impossible to function, or they can be limited to minor visual changes without pain or just a generalized feeling of unwellness.
 The symptoms can last anywhere from a few hours to a few days.

-1) Pinpoint What’s Triggering YOUR Migraines.
+- Pinpoint What’s Triggering Your Migraines.
 The exact chain of events leading to a migraine is still not fully understood.
 Experts believe migraine headaches are caused by abnormal brain activity, including dilation and constriction of the blood vessels within the brain.
 Although the neurological pathway is still unclear, typically, a migraine is precipitated by one or more stimuli, commonly called “triggers.”
 Each person has their own individual trigger or triggers; the most common ones include stress, lack of sleep, hormone fluctuations, and a wide range of foods, from caffeine to artificial sweeteners.

-a) Keep a Migraine Journal: One of the most effective ways of identifying your specific triggers is to keep a “migraine journal.”
+- Keep a Migraine Journal.
+One of the most effective ways of identifying your specific triggers is to keep a “migraine journal.”
 Keeping a record of when and where you get a migraine will help you figure out the foods, events, or other stimuli that typically precede your migraine headaches.
 Besides buying a notebook to record these details, there are great online resources to help you keep a thorough migraine journal, including printable forms and a smartphone application.

-• Magnesium — The most common way to test magnesium levels is with a blood serum test.
+- Get a Thorough Physical Exam.
+Even if you keep a meticulous journal, there are common migraine triggers such as nutritional deficiencies, hormone imbalances, and other underlying or co-existing medical problems, that without medical testing may go unnoticed.
+So, if you suffer from migraines, make sure that you get a comprehensive physical exam.
+Your physician may want to consider testing you for nutritional deficiencies or other coexisting conditions that may be contributing to your migraines.
+Nutritional deficiencies: For example, having low magnesium, Vitamin-D, Vitamin B, or Co-enzyme Q10 levels can predispose a person to suffer a migraine attack.• Magnesium — The most common way to test magnesium levels is with a blood serum test.
 Unfortunately, this test misses all but the worst cases of magnesium deficiencies because less than 2% of the body’s magnesium is stored in the blood.
 Red blood-cell and buccal smear magnesium tests are far more accurate.
 Oral supplements of magnesium of 250g/day can address deficiencies, but for chronic deficiency, intravenous magnesium supplementation is the most effective treatment.

 • Coenzyme Q10 (CoQ10) — This enzyme works as an antioxidant and enhances the energy production within the cells.
 We recommend 100g/day as a preventive supplement.